 I’m a writer and teacher, who is interested in helping people seek the good life in modern societies.
 I’m particularly interested in ancient philosophies and wisdom traditions, and how individuals and communities are re-discovering them today.
 My first book, Philosophy for Life and Other Dangerous Situations, explored how people are rediscovering ancient Greek and Roman philosophies and how they inspired Cognitive Behavioural Therapy (CBT).
 It’s since been published in 19 countries and was a Times book of the year.

-Today, I am policy director at the Centre for the History of Emotions at Queen Mary, University of London, where my research well-being, resilience and practical philosophy is funded by the Arts and Humanities Research Council.
+I am policy director at the Centre for the History of Emotions at Queen Mary, University of London, where my research on well-being, resilience and practical philosophy is funded by the Arts and Humanities Research Council.

 I have talked about philosophy on BBC 2′s Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and was one of the BBC’s New Generation Thinkers for 2013.
-I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, the Happinez festival, TEDX, Latitude, the School of Life, the Idler Academy, the RSA, and the US Army’s STOICON resilience conference.
+I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, the Happinez festival, TEDX, Latitude, the School of Life, the Idler Academy and the RSA.